PoursMo/minishell/tests.md

-export TEST++=World						okay, return value is 1		No leaks export TEST=Hello World					okay, return value is 0		No leaks export TEST="Hello World"				okay, return value is 0		No leaks unset									okay, return value is 0		No leaks unset ""								okay, return value is 0		No leaks unset TEST								okay, return value is 0		No leaks
+export TEST++=World						okay, return value is 1		No leaks export TEST=Hello World					okay, return value is 0		No leaks export TEST="Hello World"				okay, return value is 0		No leaks export TEST??							should fail export TEST??="Hello World"				should fail unset									okay, return value is 0		No leaks unset ""								okay, return value is 0		No leaks unset TEST								okay, return value is 0		No leaks